 Is FPSO a ship?

-FPSOs are floating vessels. they are made from converting a former supertanker to a new purpose-built vessel.
+FPSOs are floating vessels. they are made by converting a former supertanker into a new purpose-built vessel.
 They are ship-shaped but with other processing parts.
 The tanker will be idle over the place till the production facility produces enough oil.
 The vessels can also be moved from one place to another after the field has been depleted.

 Does FPSO drill?

-Apart from commonly used FPSO, additionally built FDPSO (Floating drilling production storage and offloading vessel) which incorporates deepwater drilling equipment which will help to develop the field and can be removed and reused after the production’s wells are drilled.
+Apart from commonly used FPSO, additionally built FDPSO (Floating drilling production storage and offloading vessel) incorporates deepwater drilling equipment which will help to develop the field and can be removed and reused after the production wells are drilled.